Урок 6

 Are you happy with it (the car)? Вы ею (машиной) довольны?

 Yes, entirely.
-It’s a reliable car. Да, вполне. (Целиком и полностью). Это надежная машина.
+Its a reliable car. Да, вполне. (Целиком и полностью). Это надежная машина.

 It has never let me down. Она меня еще никогда не подводила.